Autonomous vehicles are coming. Now comes the hard part.

 Crash data presents another open question.
 In the event of a traffic collision, what happens to the data collected by an autonomous vehicle's myriad sensors and cameras?
 Who owns that data, and what steps must the police, insurance companies, and others follow to obtain and use it?

-Even mundane issues like ensuring roads are relatively smooth and clearly marked will become increasingly important, said Avery Ash, head of autonomous mobility at the transportation data company Inrix.
+Even mundane issues such as ensuring roads are relatively smooth and clearly marked will become increasingly important, said Avery Ash, head of autonomous mobility at the transportation data company Inrix.

 Simply incorporating local and state traffic rules into the algorithms underpinning autonomous vehicles is an issue.
 Last month, Ash's company launched a tool that allows cities to digitally share that information with the companies making autonomous cars, saving them the trouble of manually encoding those rules.